Illustrator: Walter Popp

 Imprint or Line: Zebra Historical Romance

 Genres: Historical Romance, Bodice Ripper, Native American Romance, Western Romance

 Defiant Ecstasy begins by filling in details of what occurred at the end of the first book, Savage Ecstasy.

 Then Gray Eagle, the “hero” of the series, shows up at Fort Pierre with 2,000 Indian warriors behind him.
-He has a demand for the denizens of Fort Pierre.
+He has a demand for the residents of Fort Pierre.
 They must release his white lover, Alisha Katrina Williams, to him, or he and his warriors will destroy the fort and everyone in it.

 After some contentious debate, the Army decides to send Alisha back to Gray Eagle.

 Gray Eagle and Alisha are both happy with the decision.
 Nevertheless, Gray Eagle orders his braves to destroy the fort, anyway, as payback for how the soldiers and others in the fort treated Alisha.
 For a while, they are happy.

 Two events, however, happen to shatter their happiness.

 The first: Gray Eagle’s “betrothed,” a Lakota woman named Chela, tries to kill Alisha.
 Gray Eagle stops this from occurring.

 Part Two Defiant Ecstasy